HAIR REMOVAL

 -

-Medical Conditions: Inform us of any medical conditions (e.g., diabetes, cancer, phlebitis, thyroid, autoimmune disorders), pregnancy (we can keep secrets but need to know), or allergies even if they are not related to the service.
-Services may need to be modified due to medical restrictions or limitations.
+Medical Conditions: Please inform us of any medical conditions (e.g., diabetes, cancer, phlebitis, thyroid issues, autoimmune disorders), pregnancy (we can keep secrets but need to know), or allergies — even if they are not related to the service.
+Services may need to be modified due to accommodate medical restrictions or limitations.

 -